WeblateOrg/weblate/docs/admin/config.rst

 new registrations, users can still authenticate and add authentication using all configured authentication backends.

-It is recommeded to keep :setting:`REGISTRATION_OPEN` enabled while limiting registration backends, otherwise users will be able to register, but Weblate will not show links to register in the user interface.
+It is recommended to keep :setting:`REGISTRATION_OPEN` enabled while limiting registration backends, otherwise users will be able to register, but Weblate will not show links to register in the user interface.